HermesKeng/FoodTracker/README.md

 - Nil Coakescing Operater (??): You are going to see ```let name = mealTextField.text ?? ""``` in prepare method
   - The nil coakescing operator is used t return the value of an optional if the optional has a value or return a default value otherwise
   - The operater unwraps the optional String returned by nameTextField.text.
 If the nameTextField.text is nil, the program is going to set up space string instead
+---
+- Now we are going to edit and delete the item in meal cell list
+ - Edit the meal
+   1. Pass the value what it tap
+   2. Store value
+   ![The step to implement edit cell in the meal list]